rackerlabs/terraform-provider-spot/docs/data-sources/cloudspace.md

 # spot_cloudspace Data Source

-This data source is useful to get details of the cloudspace.
-You can access the kubeconfig and other necessary values associated with a cloudspace.
+This data source is useful to read attributes of the cloudspace.

 ## Example Usage